The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Some teams prefer T-shirt sizes.
 Others prefer the so-called "Story Points", which is a time measurement system using numerical values.

 "Story Points" is derived from the concept of "User Story".
 We mentioned User Stories many times.
 In project management, tasks are usually called "tasks".
-In product management and Scrum practices, however, tasks are often called User Story, although "tasks" is not the right word.
-Instead, tasks are created by different "fictional" user stories.
+In product management and Scrum practices, however, tasks and User Stories are different things.
+This is because tasks are based on User Stories.

 The entire product that your development team is working on is told in the form of user stories.
 Instead of describing the scope of the project and writing huge documents of requirements and quality, the Product Owner role simply "tells stories" of all the work that needs to be done.
-These "stories" are told from the point of view of the users of the product.
+These "stories" are told from the point of view of the product’s users.

-Fibonacci numbers are used as the standard for Story Points:
+Fibonacci numbers are often used as the standard for Story Points, which are used for work sizing:

 1, 2, 3, 5, 8, 13, 21